lrpalmer27/MAPLIGHTS/README.md

 <img src='Assets/BlackWhiteBasemap.png' width=400>

 Added the ability to check if each station is in local daylight.
 Plotting on Matplotlib as semi-transparent.
-I did not add a debugging feature to set the time I want to check, so at the time of running, I am only pulling 3 northern stations that are not in 'daylight' locally.
-Will re-generate example plot below when there are more point not at daylight, either using a debugging feature or generating at a mid-sunset time.

 <img src='Assets/NA_ColourMapped_stations_wDaylight.png' width =400>